espressif/esp-idf/README.md

 ## Viewing Serial Output

-The `idf.py monitor` target uses the [idf_monitor tool](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html) to display serial output from Espressif SoCs. idf_monitor also has a range of features to decode crash output and interact with the device.
+The `idf.py monitor` target uses the [esp-idf-monitor tool](https://github.com/espressif/esp-idf-monitor) to display serial output from Espressif SoCs. esp-idf-monitor also has a range of features to decode crash output and interact with the device.
 [Check the documentation page for details](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/idf-monitor.html).

 Exit the monitor by typing Ctrl-].